pfdubois/BridgeBidding/source/MajorOpenings.rst

   can do is pass.

 .. index::
-   pair:convention;Jacoby 2NT
-   pair:convention;Truscott 2NT
+   !single: Jordan 2NT
-   pair:convention;Dormer 2NT
+   single: convention; Jordan 2NT
+   see: Truscott 2NT; Jordan 2NT
+   see: Dormer 2NT; Jordan 2NT

 .. _Jordan2NT: